mrisen/inet-showcases/wireless/directionalselectivity/doc/index.rst

 -  :par:`MaxGain`: the maximum gain of the antenna
 -  :par:`MinGain`: the minimum gain of the antenna
--  :par:`BeamWidth`: the 3 dB beam width
+-  :par:`BeamWidth`: the 3 dB beam width in degrees

 The configuration for this antenna is :ned:`ParabolicAntenna` in :download:`omnetpp.ini <../omnetpp.ini>`: